Datatab

 Bonferroni post-hoc test Analysis of variance with repeated measures.

-Calculate ANOVA with measurement repetitions with DATAtab
+Calculate repeated measures ANOVA with DATAtab

 ANOVA with repeated measures can be easily calculated with DATAtab.
 To do this, simply visit the repeated measures ANOVA calculator on DATAtab and copy your own data into the table.